Azuria/Batrium-NodeRed-for-Home-Assistant/README.md

 # Batrium-NodeRed-for-Home-Assistant
 My Node-Red flow for Batrium in Home Assistant.

-Requires Home Assistant Node-Red configuration to include:
-npm_packages:
-  - binary-parser
+In Add-on settings for Node-Red configuration, add the NPM as shown.

-Also /config/node-red/settings.js should have the functionsGlobalContext section filled out with the settings.js settings from this file.
+Also /config/node-red/settings.js should have the functionsGlobalContext section filled out with the settings.js file example.
 Use the Home Assistant file editor to edit your file to match.